 If a component is pierced with a giving set but nothing is transfused to the patient, that is the primed line has not been attached to the patient's intravenous access, the component must be disposed of with the giving set safely in the clinical area.
 In these circumstances it is inappropriate on health and safety grounds due to the risk of a needlestick injury, to return the non-transfused component to the BTL.
-However, the BTL staff must be informed that the component has not been transfused so it can be marked as disposed.
+However, the BTL staff must be informed that the component has not been transfused.
 This can be indicated on the returned traceability label.